sunderedsystems/sunderedcore/docs/start-here.mdx

 Source and Movement aren't isolated mechanics; they're interchangeable currencies.
 Need an extra strike at a critical moment?
 Convert unused Movement into Source and attack!

 ### 🧭 Movement Matters
 Now Movement isn’t just about positioning; it's a tactical resource.
-Every step counts.
-You can turn your unused movement into extra attacks, defensive actions, or spell enhancements.
+Every step counts because you can turn your unused movement into extra attacks, defensive actions, or spell enhancements.

 ### ⚔️ Risk & Reward
 Everything powerful comes at a cost.
 Tense situtions including Combat incur Stress, making simple tasks harder depending on how much Source you've spent; and if you overextend and fully deplete Source, your Movement is halved.